 - Attractive, snow-sure ski area

 Hugely popular with families, the ski resort of Livigno in Italy has a great snow record due to the high altitude and snow making facilities covering almost every inch of the piste.
 Italy is a fantastic country to bring the kids to ski.
-Italians are typically very friendly towards children, and most restaurants and cafès are welcoming of families.
-And Pila is no exception.
+Italians are typically very friendly towards children, and most restaurants and cafés are welcoming of families and Livigno is no exception.
 We do understand that the transfer is a little longer than some resorts but all the positives heavily outweigh this, for example you know it’s off the beaten track and it’s not going to be overcrowded on the slopes.

 - Amazing value ski destination

 - Lively ski resort with lots to do

 Arinsal is a great value ski destination in the Pyrenees, and a favourite resort with British skiers.
 There are a huge range of brilliant offers for price conscious families, including a free lift pass for children under the age of 15 when adults pre-book, free helmet hire for children when booking child skis and boots, and free crèche or kindergarten for children under 6 when adults book ski lessons.

 The ski terrain is ideal for beginners and early intermediates, with an extensive choice of cruisy blue and red runs.
 The tree-lined slopes of Pal offer good variety of skiing and is easily access from the main part of Arinsal via chairlift.
 And, only a short bus ride away, is the Arcalis ski area which has quieter slopes and good bit of off-piste.
 Definitely worth a couple of day trips.